seqan/seqan3/doc/fragments/io_sam_file_input.md

 of seqan3::sam_file_input::mapq_type.

 \note But beware: with structured bindings you do need to get the order of elements correctly!

+#### Transforming the CIGAR information into an actual alignment
+\anchor transform_cigar

+In SeqAn, we represent an alignment as a tuple of two `seqan3::aligned_sequence`s.

+The conversion from a CIGAR string to an alignment can be done with the function `seqan3::alignment_from_cigar`.
+You need to pass the reference sequence with the position the read was aligned to and the read sequence.
+All of it is already in the `record` when reading a SAM file:

+\include snippet/alignment/cigar_conversion/alignment_from_cigar_io.cpp

+The code will print the following:

+\include snippet/alignment/cigar_conversion/alignment_from_cigar_io.err

 #### Views on files